 What should I expect the morning of the wedding?

 I will come to your accommodations for your convenience.
 I will need around 15 minutes to set up my hair and makeup stations and start pampering you.
 All you have to do is have a nice warm shower (don't wash your hair that day), wear a button up shirt or robe (so your hair/makeup doesn't get messy when you get changed) have breakfast, get your favourite music going, have your hair accessories/veil on hand, and let me do the rest.

 How much time should I allow for hair and makeup?

 Bridal hair and makeup take time to perfect.
-Please allow two hours for me to doll you up.
+Please allow two hours to two and a half for me to doll you up.
 If you are hiring me for makeup only, then I only need one hour.
 If you have a bridal party, I need 1 hour and 30 minutes per person for both hair and makeup.
 Don't worry, I will make you a schedule, so everybody knows their time slot.

 Should I get lash extensions for my wedding?

 Yes and no!
 If you have had them before and love them, by all means, get them before your wedding, I don't recommend getting them done for the very first time just days before your wedding because you won't know if you will love them or if they will bother your eyes or even get an allergic reaction to them.
 I do have falsies in my makeup kit, so if you end up not getting extensions, I got you covered.

 What treatments do you recommend getting before my wedding?

 If I had to choose one, I would say get a FACIAL!
 This will help to get rid of dead cells, hydrate your skin, and your makeup will go on so much nicer.
 My second choice is a brow wax to shape them, and the third a spray tan.
 If you can squeeze in more pampering, I would also suggest a mani/pedi combo.

 Please inquire for a full list of treatments I recommend for your wedding day.